amgarrett09/rusty-c/README.md

 # rusty-c

-This is a very limited C compiler front-end, written in Rust.
+This is a limited C compiler front-end, written in Rust.
 The goal for this is mainly to learn how compiler front-ends work by writing one myself.
 My approach is heavily inspired by
 [this series](https://norasandler.com/2017/11/29/Write-a-Compiler.html)